What is NL-3?

 Non-mammals

-On very rare occasion non-mammals will be infected with NL-3, though this mutation is not seen until year 15.
+On very rare occasions, non-mammals will be infected with NL-3, though this mutation is not seen until year 15.
 However, most non-mammals infected with NL-3 will often die before they reach stage 3 due to starvation, dehydration, or injuries while fighting.
 These infected can spread the virus to mammals if contamination occurs.

 Standard vs Docile